Municue

 Consent Agenda

-Authorizes Supplemental Agreement No. 2 with BCC Engineering, LLC, increasing their professional services contract by up to $182,096 (from $2,507,750.86 to $2,689,846.86) for construction management, engineering, and inspection services overseeing DART's Cotton Belt/Silver Line rail project crossings within city right-of-way.
+Authorization of Supplemental Agreement No. 2 with BCC Engineering, LLC increasing a professional services contract by $182,096 (to a new total of $2,689,846.86) for construction management, engineering, and inspection services related to DART's Cotton Belt/Silver Line and Cotton Belt Trail Project crossings within city right-of-way.

 …ion services, to assist the City in managing the construction activities of the Dallas Area Rapid Transit’s Cotton Belt (also known as the Silver Line) and associated Cotton Belt Trail…